 The Rio Grande Valley’s beauty and mild climate is a natural bonus for those who want to take to the road on their motorcycles.
 Small back roads and endless landscapes around McAllen add to the appeal for motorcycle riders, but even in this beautiful part of Texas, accidents can and do happen.
 Conditions for motorcycle riders in and around McAllen are especially difficult, due to its position as an “international crossroads” for trade, and a high volume of commercial vehicles.

 No two accidents are alike, and even the most seemingly straightforward case can become complicated quickly.
 When you’re injured in a motorcycle accident, it can be challenging to focus on more than the day-to-day efforts of recovering and getting your life back to normal as quickly as you can.

-The knowledgeable legal team at Stewart J. Guss, Attorney at Law, is fully committed to helping motorcycle accident victims recover the financial damages they are due.
+The knowledgeable legal team at Stewart J. Guss, Injury Accident Lawyers, is fully committed to helping motorcycle accident victims recover the financial damages they are due.
 We help outline both the economic and non-economic expenses related to an accident.
 Don’t suffer financial losses when someone else was liable for your injuries.
 Learn more about how we can help with your case by calling us 1-800-898-4877 or by CLICKING HERE—24 hours a day, seven days a week, 365 days a year.

 Common Motorcycle Accident Injuries

 An injury sustained after a motorcycle accident can range from mild to fatal depending on the force of impact and the way you land.
 Some of the common motorcycle injuries that we see include:

 - Traumatic brain injuries – A TBI is one of the most potentially severe injuries for motorcycle accident victims to experience.
 A TBI can range from a mild concussion to permanent brain damage.